 As would be expected, paid website builders generally come with a much more advanced feature list than free ones.
 Free versions usually come with numerous limitations, including the size of your website, the storage and bandwidth you have access to, and the use of advanced tools to build your site.

 In most cases, you won’t be able to connect a custom domain name if you use a free website builder.
 For example, Wix’s free builder limits you to a wixsite.com subdomain, which can look a little unprofessional for a business site.
 On the other hand, upgrading to a paid plan will enable you to connect a custom domain.
 And some premium website builders, such as the HostGator Website Builder, even throw in a free domain with every new subscription.

 Most free website builders also come with some sort of advertisement for the platform that you’re using.
 For example, both Weebly’s free plan and its cheapest premium plan come with advertising by Square, its ecommerce partner.
-You will have to upgrade to the second-most-expensive premium plan, which costs $12 per month, to remove these ads.
+You will have to upgrade to the second-most-expensive premium plan, which costs $12 a month, to remove these ads.

 Again we see free website builders underperforming here, with most coming with very limited storage and bandwidth.
 For example, Site123’s free plan includes just 250MB of storage and 250MB of bandwidth.
 Its premium plans are also a little limited, but still much more generous.

 In many cases, you will find that free website builders just don’t offer the tools necessary for selling items or services through your new business website.
 A small percentage offer very limited online store features, but you will usually need to go for a higher-end paid subscription for any ecommerce features at all.

 To compare the performance of free website builders and paid-for services, we took a close look at the editing interface and ease of use of three of our favorite options.